 –calls on gov’t to outline eligibility

-The National Tenants Union (NTU) of Ghana has expressed concern about government’s new ‘loan for rent’ scheme; indicating that it fears those who will be in need of critical assistance could be left out.
+The National Tenants Union (NTU)of Ghana has expressed concern about government’s new ‘loan for rent’ scheme, indicating that it fears those who would be in need of critical assistance could be left out.

-According to the Union representing over 11 million tenants in the country, the scheme is a laudable one and a significant relief to members and, largely, to the general Ghanaian populace; but pragmatic measures must be put in place to avoid nepotistic, select-and-choose means of awarding the rent loans when they commence.
+According to the Union, representing over 11 million tenants in the country, the scheme is a laudable one and significant relief to members and largely to the general Ghanaian populace, but pragmatic measures must be put in place to avoid nepotistic, select-and-choose means of awarding the rent loans when it commences.

-“We are sceptical about fairness of the scheme and the most-vulnerable’s access to the facility when it is rolled out.
-It is our fervent hope that this scheme will not be characterised by nepotistic, select-and-choose means of awarding the rent loans, but rather the use of an open process to enable both the rich and poor to benefit – unlike what we usually see on many occasions,” the NTU stated.
+“We are skeptical about the fairness of the scheme and the possibility of the most vulnerable to access the facility when it is rolled out.
+It is our fervent hope that this scheme will not be characterized by nepotistic, select-and-choose means of awarding the rent loans, but rather use an open process to enable both the rich and the poor to benefit unlike we usually see in many occasions,” NTU stated.

-The Union further bemoaned that it seems the scheme targets formal sector workers without the informal.
-“We are doubtful of the extent to which those in this category of the low-income bracket stand to benefit from the scheme.
+The union further bemoaned that it seems the scheme targets the formal sector workers without the informal.
+“We are doubtful to the extent as to how those in this category of the low-income bracket stand to benefit from the scheme.

-Their call comes on the back of an announcement by government in the 2021 budget emphasising its readiness to implement the much-touted new scheme that will provide eligible Ghanaians with low-interest loans to enable them pay rent advances.
+Their call comes on the back of an announcement by the government in the 2021 budget emphasizing government’s readiness to implement the much-touted new scheme that will provide eligible Ghanaians with low-interest loans to enable them pay for rent advance.

-The Union also brought to the attention of newly appointed Works and Housing Minister, Asenso Boakye, that there is an urgent need fulfil a pledge he made to the people of Ghana during his vetting – that he will facilitate and see to the establishment of a National Housing Authority (NHA) as the sector minister.
+The Union, also brought to the attention of the newly appointed Works and Housing Minister, Asenso Boakye, that there is the urgent need fulfil a pledge he made to the people of Ghana during his vetting that he will facilitate and see to the establishment of a National Housing Authority (NHA) as the sector minister.

-“We will collaborate with him to churn out policies that see to it the majority of Ghanaians who cannot afford to pay rent advances exceeding the mandated six-month ceiling period of rent have the opportunity to also live in safer and affordable housing.”
+“We will collaborate with him to churn out policies that see to it that majority of Ghanaians who cannot afford to pay rent advances exceeding the mandated six months ceiling period of rent have the opportunity to also live in safer and affordable housing.”